dairycultist/unnamed-conlang/README.md

 CV / C#

+## Verbs

 -te Indicative

+## Nouns

 -Ø Nom

 -t Acc

 -?
 Dat

 -n Gen/Loc

+Ideophones can only occur as the object in "you said _" phrases, and are not marked for case

+## Lexicon

 tiki = fish

 oselo = cat

 pomu = eating

 walu = liking

+poke = the sound of laughter

+kine = saying